librelois/librelois/README.md

 ## Languages

-My favorite language is Rust, I've been using it daily for 4 years and as soon as I can I do everything in Rust, including the front end.
+My favorite language is **Rust**, I've been using it daily for 4 years and as soon as I can I do everything in **Rust**, including the front end.

 I also have a good grasp of :